learning-zone/java-basics/multithreading-questions.md

 We know that static fields are shared across all the objects of the class, and it belongs to the class and not the individual objects.
 But, for static and non-volatile variable also, threads may cache the variable locally.

 #### Q. What are the main components of concurrency API?
+The concurrency API are designed and optimized specifically for synchronized multithreaded access.
+They are grouped under the `java.util.concurrent` package.

+**Main Components**

+* Executor
+* ExecutorService
+* ScheduledExecutorService
+* Future
+* CountDownLatch
+* CyclicBarrier
+* Semaphore
+* ThreadFactory
+* BlockingQueue
+* DelayQueue
+* Locks
+* Phaser

 #### Q. What is difference between CyclicBarrier and CountDownLatch in Java?
 #### Q. What is Semaphore in Java concurrency?
 #### Q. What is FutureTask class?